flipperdevices/flipperzero-firmware/README.md

 The OK button changes the transmitted signal between CET and CEST (dst) time.

 # Antenna
-The RFID antenna could be in distance of up to 50cm.
-The signal gets recognized after few seconds.
+The RFID antenna wokrs best at distances of up to 50cm.
+The signal gets recognized in few seconds.

 When using the GPIO, best results are achieved if you connect a ferrite antenna over 330 ohm resistor and a capactior to ground.